Nexusnui/Convert-To-LDraw/README.md

 Check the official LDraw Colour Definition Reference for the available colour codes.
 Only change the colour if you want create a multicolour part or if you want to use a html colour["0x2hexcolour"], that is not available as a LDraw colour.

+You can create multicolour parts by combining multiple dat files in one dat file.
+You can use text a editor or another tool like Bricklink Partdesigner to combine mutiple dat files.

 The STL file needs to be in millimeters.